Follow me on my Research Group page

 Project OASIS - Make Our Planet Great Again - Franco-German Research Initiative (#MOPGA)

-The problems of increasing atmospheric CO2 and the impacts on our tropical oceans.
+My newest project attempts to shed more light on the problems of increasing atmospheric CO2 and the impacts on our tropical oceans.

 Indonesian Throughflow and the South Pacific Convergence Zone